Applications of emulation and Bayesian methods in heavy-ion physics

-We can take the shear viscosity over entropy density $(\eta/s)(T)$ as an example.
-The prior, in this case, is not a scalar but a continuous ensemble of functions of temperature.
-The following considerations can be used to establish a prior: \begin{itemize} \item At a minimum, we know that $\eta/s(T)$ is positive definite, and the prior can exclude any negatively-valued functions; \item $\eta/s(T)$ should be a continuous function, given that the thermodynamics indicates a crossover rather than a phase transition~\cite{Borsanyi:2013bia, Bazavov:2014pvz}; \item Large values of $\eta/s(T)$ can likely be excluded by model self-consistency arguments: in this limit, the effect of viscosity on the hydrodynamic evolution can become unjustifiably large, and one can even reach a point where the hydrodynamic evolution is acausal~\cite{Bemfica:2020xym,Plumberg:2021bme,Chiu:2021muk}; \item Calculations exist for $\eta/s(T)$ in different limits, including at low temperatures ($\approx 100$~MeV~\cite{Lu:2011df,Romatschke:2014gna,Pratt:2016elw, Rose:2017bjz, Rose:2020lfc}) and at very high temperature~\cite{Arnold:2003zc,Arnold:2006fz,Demir:2008tr,Ghiglieri:2018dib} (perhaps hundreds of GeV), and they suggest that that $\eta/s(T)$ reaches a minimum in the crossover region. \item There are indications from the study of other substances that $\eta/s(T)$ reaches a minimum in the crossover region~\cite{Csernai:2006zz}; \item There are different arguments suggesting a minimum value $\eta/s(T)$ larger than $0$, perhaps $\eta/s(T) \gtrsim 1/4\pi$~\cite{Kovtun:2004de} (see Ref.~\cite{Schaefer:2014awa} for a review). \end{itemize} Even limiting ourselves to the above information, establishing a prior is challenging.
-Should one strictly enforce $\eta/s(T) > 1/4\pi$ despite the imperfect theoretical foundations of this limit?
-To what extent should the prior be constrained by calculations of $\eta/s(T)$ at low and high temperatures, given that these calculations' exact regime of validity is unclear?
+As an example, we can take the shear viscosity over entropy density at zero baryon chemical potential, $(\eta/s)(T)$.
+In this case, the prior is not a scalar but a continuous ensemble of functions of temperature.
+The following considerations can be used to establish a prior: \begin{itemize} \item At a minimum, we know that $(\eta/s)(T)$ is positive definite, and the prior can exclude any negatively-valued functions; \item $(\eta/s)(T)$ should be a continuous function, given that the thermodynamics indicates a crossover rather than a first- or second-order phase transition (at zero baryon chemical potential)~\cite{Borsanyi:2013bia, Bazavov:2014pvz}; \item Large values of $(\eta/s)(T)$ can likely be excluded by model self-consistency arguments: in this limit, the effect of viscosity on the hydrodynamic evolution can become unjustifiably large, and one can even reach a point where the hydrodynamic evolution is acausal~\cite{Bemfica:2020xym,Plumberg:2021bme,Chiu:2021muk,ExTrEMe:2023nhy}; \item Calculations exist for $(\eta/s)(T)$ in different limits, including at low temperatures ($\approx 100$~MeV~\cite{Lu:2011df,Romatschke:2014gna,Pratt:2016elw, Rose:2017bjz, Rose:2020lfc}) and at very high temperatures~\cite{Arnold:2003zc,Arnold:2006fz,Demir:2008tr,Ghiglieri:2018dib} (perhaps hundreds of GeV), and they suggest that that $(\eta/s)(T)$ reaches a minimum in the crossover region; \item There are indications from the study of other substances that $(\eta/s)(T)$ reaches a minimum in the crossover region~\cite{Csernai:2006zz}; \item There are different arguments suggesting a minimum value $(\eta/s)(T)$ larger than $0$, perhaps $(\eta/s)(T) \gtrsim 1/4\pi$~\cite{Kovtun:2004de} (see Ref.~\cite{Schaefer:2014awa} for a review). \end{itemize} Even limiting ourselves to the above information, establishing a prior is challenging.
+Should one strictly enforce $(\eta/s)(T) > 1/4\pi$ despite the imperfect theoretical foundations of this limit?
+To what extent should the prior be constrained by calculations of $(\eta/s)(T)$ at low and high temperatures, given that these calculations' exact regime of validity is unclear?